 The technology isn’t standing still, and fortunately, most smartphones and tablets released after 2015 can support augmented reality apps for interior design and furniture.
 The research shows that there will be about 5.5 billion augmented apps downloaded in 2022.
 In a few years, there won’t be many devices incompatible with AR retail apps.

-To sum up, AR in the retail industry is gaining momentum fast.
+To sum up, AR in the retail market is gaining momentum fast.
 Should you bother?

 Augmented and virtual reality are steadily transforming the retail market.
 What is AR in business, and why should you adopt this technology?

-Let’s see what trends are already shaping customer experience in retail.
+Let’s see what augmented reality trends are already shaping customer experience in retail.

 Retail companies have implemented VR and AR into online shops so potential customers can try products without leaving home.
 The most popular examples include furniture shopping apps and augmented reality apps for shopping & clothes.